frett27/Ada-Raft/README.md

 Ada Raft
 ---------

-First Pet Implementation of the raft protocol,
+First Implementation of the raft protocol,
 Only the first section of the raft protocol, is currently implemented.

+The implementation takes currently a bounded log, and entries are sent with a maximum of 10

 **DISCLAMER** :